thautwarm/plfp/view-point-from-research-side/Lamu0.md

     of `module SYM with type repr = o` when we're impelementing `FSYM`.

-We point out that, following signature would suffice
+We point out that, the following signature would suffice

 ```ocaml
 module type FSYM = sig